Prescriptions

 All repeat prescriptions should be ordered at least 2 to 3 working days before your medications run out.
 Please allow 48 hours between ordering and collection.

-We are now asking that all repeat prescriptions are ordered via our 24 hour Repeat Script line on 02838 399787 or if you prefer via the online form here.
+We are now asking that all repeat prescriptions are ordered via our 24 hour Repeat Script line on 02838 399787 or online via Patient Access.
+Please attend Reception to set this up.

 If you have questions about your medicine, your local pharmacists can answer these.
 They can also answer questions on medicines you can buy without a prescription.